One repo. One runner. Zero infrastructure.

 ./add-skill import skills from GitHub repos

-./add-mcp register AEON as MCP server
+./add-mcp register aeon as MCP server

 ./add-a2a start A2A protocol gateway